isomerpages/moe-silingpri/_partners/Our Alumni Our Pride/2024 Graduates.md

 <img align="left" style="width:200px;margin-right:15px" src="/images/Partners/2024%20Graduates/SHARIFAH_ELLY_NADYA_BINTE_SYED_ZULKIFLEE.png">"My experience at Si Ling Primary School was amazing.
 I made beautiful friendships with my classmates and my kind-hearted teachers.
 My proudest moment was when I received my PSLE.
 I did not expect that I would have done well.
 This was only made possible with my patient and wonderful teachers.
 Si Ling Primary gave me the opportunity to demonstrate my leadership qualities by being a Prefect since Primary 3.
 The dedication and passion my teachers have shown me has sparked my interest in being a teacher when I grow up.
 They have inspired me to be the best that I can be."

-##### Hoe Yi Rou

-**Current School: Nan Hua High School**

-"Looking back, I’m deeply grateful for my enriching journey at SLPS.
-From being a part of the Basketball Girls team and serving as a prefect, to discovering my love for creative writing through a National Writing Competition, I was given many meaningful opportunities to grow.
-The school’s nurturing environment and caring teachers who supported me during a tough start in Primary 6—played a big part in building my confidence and shaping who I am today.
-Whether it was representing the school at the National School Games or enjoying Post-PSLE trips and activities with my classmates, every experience helped me develop valuable life skills and lasting friendships.
-Si Ling Primary gave me a strong foundation—not just in academics, but also in character and personal growth—and I’ll always be thankful for that."

 ##### Ramkumar Jaswant

 **Current School: Riverside Secondary School**